Fsiban/Final_Project/README.md

 ### Discussion

-The Logistic regression method resolved the problem, I was able to train the model to categorise the samples betwen the two classes.
+The Logistic regression model resolved the problem with better accuracy than KNeighbours model, I was able to train the model to categorise the samples betwen the two classes with 98% accuracy.
-One of the things we can do to improve the accuracy of the model would be to scale the data for standardisation.
+To improve the accuracy of the Logistic regression model, we could scale the data for standardisation.

 ### References